u-boot/u-boot/doc/driver-model/design.rst

    be dynamically allocated, and thus needs to be deallocated during the remove() method, either:

-      - if the platdata_auto is non-zero, the deallocation happens automatically within the driver model core; or
+      - if the plat_auto is non-zero, the deallocation happens automatically within the driver model core; or

-      - when platdata_auto is 0, both the allocation (in probe() or preferably ofdata_to_platdata()) and the deallocation in remove() are the responsibility of the driver author.
+      - when plat_auto is 0, both the allocation (in probe() or preferably ofdata_to_platdata()) and the deallocation in remove() are the responsibility of the driver author.